CDC Pulls ‘Unusual’ Guidance On Anti-Malarial Drug Touted By Donald Trump For Coronavirus

 “It states the facts without in effect recommending that physicians prescribe the drugs despite a lack of adequate evidence,” Flier said.

-The CDC says that it initially included the dosing guidelines at the request of members of the coronavirus task force, which includes Vice President Mike Pence, Surgeon General Jerome Adams, Secretary of Housing and Urban Development Ben Carson, and director of the NIAID, Dr. Anthony Fauci.
+The CDC says that it initially included the dosing guidelines at the request of members of the coronavirus task force, which includes Vice President Mike Pence, Surgeon General Jerome Adams, Secretary of Housing and Urban Development Ben Carson, and director of the National Institute of Allergy and Infectious Diseases, Dr. Anthony Fauci.

 Outside of the task force, Trump has been advised by his son-in-law, Jared Kushner.